Ipity/ipity/README.md

 - 📫 How to reach me?..
 - Instagram : @fitrytrisnaa_
 - Facebook  : FitriTrisnawati
-- ⚡ Fun fact: I like dora 💞️
+- ⚡ Fun fact: I like dddoraaa👩🏻 and u😂💞️
-- My Hobby is Traveling, Exercise and Watch DRAKOR 👀
+- My Hobby is Traveling✈, sport🏸 and collect things😋